Cruthin: Modern politics and culture

 In the 1970s, Unionist politician Ian Adamson proposed that the Cruthin were a British people who spoke a non-Celtic language and were the original inhabitants of Ulster and Scotland.
-He argues that they fought against the Irish Gaels for centuries, who invaded Ulster from the south, and sees the story of the Táin Bó Cúailnge as representing this.
+He argues that the Irish Gaels invaded Ulster from the south and fought the Cruthin for centuries, seeing the story of the Táin Bó Cúailnge as representing this.
 Adamson believes that most of the Cruthin were driven to Scotland after their defeat in the Battle of Moira (637), only for their descendants to return 1,000 years later in the Plantation of Ulster.
-Adamson thus suggests that the Gaelic Irish are not really native to Ulster and that the Ulster Scots have merely returned to their ancient lands.
+Adamson thus suggests that the Gaelic Irish are not really native to Ulster and that the Ulster Scots have merely returned to their ancient homelands.
 His theory has been adopted by some Ulster loyalists and Ulster Scots activists to counter Irish nationalism and Irish Gaelic culture.
 It was promoted by elements in the Ulster Defence Association (UDA).
 They saw this new 'origin myth' as a way to justify their territorial claim to Ulster and the partition of Ireland.
 Prof. Stephen Howe of the University of Bristol argues it was designed to provide ancient underpinnings for a militantly separate Ulster identity.
 Historian Peter Berresford Ellis likens it to Zionism.

 Historians, archaeologists and anthropologists have widely rejected Adamson's theory.
-There is no evidence of a "Gaelic invasion", and from the historical evidence "it seems that the language and social structure of the Cruthin was identical with that of the rest of the Irish".
-Archaeologists such as J. P. Mallory and T. E. McNeil note that the Cruthin are "archaeologically invisible" and "there is not a single object or site that an archaeologist can declare to be distinctly Cruthin".
+There is no evidence that the Cruthin were the first inhabitants of Ireland and no evidence of a "Gaelic invasion".
+From the historical evidence "it seems that the language and social structure of the Cruthin was identical with that of the rest of the Irish".
+There is nothing in archaeology that distinguishes the Cruthin from their neighbours, and "not a single object or site that an archaeologist can declare to be distinctly Cruthin".
+Professors Kenneth H. Jackson and John T. Koch suggested that the Cruthin themselves were descendants of a group who moved from Britain to Gaelic Ireland hundreds of years earlier, during the Iron Age.

 Much of Adamson's theories are based on the historical model put forward by Irish linguist T. F. O'Rahilly in 1946.
-O'Rahilly argued that "the Cruthin or Priteni are the earliest inhabitants of these islands to whom a name can be assigned", and that the Gaels did not arrive until much later.
-Where Adamson differs is his claim that the Cruthin were not Celtic, but pre-Celtic.
-However, this model has also since been rejected by archaeologists and other experts.
+O'Rahilly argued that "the Cruthin or Priteni are the earliest inhabitants of these islands to whom a name can be assigned", and that the Gaels did not "arrive" until much later.
+The earliest known mention of the Pretanoi is by Pytheas, c.
+320 BC, who refers to them as Keltoi (Celts).
+Adamson differs from O'Rahilly by arguing that the Cruthin were not Celtic, but pre-Celtic.
+However, O'Rahilly's model has also since been rejected by archaeologists and other experts.
 There is no evidence of large migrations to Ireland after the Bronze Age, either archaeologically or genetically.
-The intrusive (non-native) artifacts in Iron Age Ireland are La Tènian and Romano-British, and came from regions which were not Gaelic.
-Adamson's and O'Rahilly's theories are refuted by the 2017 publication of the "Irish DNA Atlas", which sets out in great detail the genealogical history and modern day makeup of the British Isles.
+The earliest attested language in Ireland is Goidelic, and it retains more archaic features than Brittonic, suggesting that Goidelic is the older branch.

 The asteroid 3753 Cruithne was named after the group.

 Robert E. Howard's pulp hero Bran Mak Morn was characterised as "chief of the Cruithni Picts".